Nickols History, Family Crest & Coats of Arms

-England in the wave of migration following the Norman Conquest of 1066.
+Nickols is one of the names that was brought to England in the wave of migration following the Norman Conquest of 1066.
 The Nickols family name comes from the given name Nicholas.
 Nicholas derives from the Greek Nikolaos, which is made up of the words nikan, meaning to conquer, and laos, meaning people.
-CITATION[CLOSE]

 Early Origins of the Nickols family